 The following are a few examples of IP groups used within Avi Vantage.
 Generally anywhere that an IP address may be used, an IP group may be selected instead.

-- DataScript: Custom decisions may be made based on a client’s inclusion or exclusion in an IP group.
-See the DataScript function avi.ipgroup.contains for examples and syntax.
+- DataScript — Custom decisions may be made based on a client’s inclusion or exclusion in an IP group.
+Refer to the DataScript function avi.ipgroup.contains for examples and syntax.

 The table on the Templates > Groups > IP Group page contains the following information for each IP group:

-- Country Code or EPG: Any configured country codes or EPGs are listed.
+- Country Code — Any configured country codes that are listed.

 Create an IP Group

-- Name: Enter a unique name for the IP group.
+- Name — Specify a unique name for the IP group.

-- Select by IP Address: Add one or more addresses to the list.
-Any combination of the following methods may be used:
+- Select by IP Address — Add one or more addresses to the list.
+You can select any of the following combinations:

-- Upload File: Click the Upload File button on the right to navigate to and upload a comma-separated-value (CSV) file that contains any combination of IP addresses, range, and/or masks.
+- Upload File — Click on Upload File button on the right to navigate to and upload a comma-separated-value (CSV) file that contains any combination of IP addresses, range, and/or masks.